 Frequent blood work to investigate thyroid function is important throughout pregnancy, especially in the first trimester.
 If you are taking thyroid medication such as Synthroid, the dose may need to be adjusted by your doctor.

 Do you need support with your thyroid health for fertility?

 As you can see, optimal thyroid function is crucial to fertility and a healthy pregnancy.
 If you are trying to conceive or are thinking about getting pregnant in the future, you may want to get your thyroid checked to optimize your chances.
-At Awaken Life, we can help you investigate your thyroid health at any stage of your journey.
-Book an appointment with one of our Naturopathic Doctors for further testing and fertility support.
+At Awaken Life, I can help you investigate your thyroid health at any stage of your journey.
+Book an appointment with me for further testing and fertility support.

 - Urmi, SJ, et al. “Hypothyroidism and Its Effect on Menstrual Pattern and Fertility.”
 Mymensingh Med J, vol. 24, no. 4, 2015, pp. 765–769.